Interactly/client-sdk-web/README.md

 # Interactly Web SDK

-This package lets you listen to events in calls directly in your webapp.
+This package lets you make calls directly to Interactly in your webapp.

 ## Installation